marcusoftnet/marcusoftnet.github.io/_posts/2006-10-25-nunit-testing-asynchronous-events.md

-First the NUnit-framework is not very good at handling events at all, but by using this excellent [article](http://www.peterprovost.org/archive/2005/05/29/3497.aspx) by Peter Provost i got a nice, compact way of doing the tests.
+First the NUnit-framework is not very good at handling events at all, but by using this excellent [article](http://www.peterprovost.org/archive/2005/05/29/3497.aspx) by Peter Provost I got a nice, compact way of doing the tests.

 Then it was the whole asynchronous thing, which really was hard to get by.
 The solution given above worked out fine as long as not any